ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Experimental Setting

 \section{Experimental Setting}

 We evaluate \textbf{ImpMIA} against both black-box and white-box baselines across CIFAR-10, CIFAR-100, and CINIC-10, using a standard ResNet-18 as the target model.
-Our experiments are designed to reflect realistic adversarial conditions, where the attacker is given only the trained model weights and a superset of candidate samples, with no knowledge of the training hyperparameters, data distribution, or member ratio.
+Our experiments reflect realistic adversarial conditions, where the attacker is given only the trained model weights and a superset of the training data, with no knowledge of the training hyperparameters, data distribution, or member ratio.
 We first describe the datasets, evaluation metrics, and the competing baseline models (\Cref{sec:model_datasets_metric}).
-We then detail the different scenarios corresponding to the assumptions usually made by reference-model–based MIAs, beginning with the setting where all assumptions are provided, and then moving to a more realistic setting without these assumptions (\Cref{sec:scenarios}).
+We then detail the different scenarios corresponding to the assumptions usually made by reference-model-based MIAs, beginning with the setting where all assumptions are provided, and then moving to a more realistic setting without them (\Cref{sec:scenarios}).